YangDai2003/OpenNote-Compose/README.md

 </div>

+## 🌎 Translations

+Currently supports Chinese, English, German and Turkish.

-## How to Use OpenNote with Markdown, LaTeX Math, and Mermaid Diagrams?
+## 💡 How to Use OpenNote with Markdown, LaTeX Math, and Mermaid Diagrams?

 You can know more about how to use OpenNote with Markdown, LaTeX Math, and Mermaid Diagrams in the [Guide](Guide.md).

-## Technical Details
+## 🔎 Technical Details

 - **Programming Languages**: Kotlin
 - **Build Tool**: Gradle with Kotlin DSL